 Statement of Intent

-The Scientific curriculum is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry.
-It develops the natural curiosity of the child, encourages respect for living organisms and the physical environment and provides opportunities for critical evaluation of evidence.
+The Scientific curriculum is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with science as a process of enquiry.
+It develops the natural curiosity of the child, encourages respect for living organisms and the physical environment, provides opportunities for critical evaluation of evidence and an insight into how famous scientists have developed scientific understanding over time.

 At Ladysmith Junior School, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to: